 Most popular degrees in Maryland

-In Maryland the most popular degrees are Business Administration, Computer & Information Sciences, and Psychology.
+In Maryland the most popular degrees are Business Administration, Computer Systems Analysis, and General Psychology.
 To create this list, we complied and analyzed data from IPEDS and College Scorecard.

 They both provide information on how many graduates each program has annually.
 The list below is both undergraduate- and graduate-level programs.